Your visit to Music at Paxton

 The Cross Inn is a traditional country pub in the heart of the village of Paxton, just five minutes by car from Paxton House.
 The bar is stocked with fine wines, regional ales and soft drinks, and menus are prepared using locally sourced produce where possible.
 Lunch is served 12pm – 2pm with early evening meals available from 5pm.
 A pre-order service is available for those on a tight schedule.

 Why not make a weekend of Music at Paxton?
+There are numerous local accommodation providers, some within walking distance of Paxton House:

 The Scottish Borders is a fascinating area.
 Bustling market towns, magnificent abbeys and rolling hills to the west; picturesque coves and fishing villages along the Berwickshire coastline; and the Tweed Valley with its castles and stately homes.
-The village of Paxton is a short walk from the Paxton Estate, and the historic Union Chain Bridge – celebrating its 200th birthday in 2020 – can be seen in all its splendour from the grounds of Paxton.
+The village of Paxton is a short walk from the Paxton Estate, and the historic Union Chain Bridge – which celebrated its 200th birthday in 2020 – can be seen in all its splendour from the grounds of Paxton.

 South of the Border, England’s most northerly town of Berwick-upon-Tweed – with its Elizabethan walls and iconic Royal Border Bridge – is just 5 miles from Paxton.
 The unique island of Lindisfarne lies a mile off the mainland south of Berwick, and the Northumberland National Park is a short drive away.